MickVandenDooren/MickVandenDooren/README.md

 - 👋 Hi, I’m @MickVandenDooren
-- 👀 I’m interested in back-end developing
+- 👀 I’m interested in fullstack developing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java 17

 <!---
 MickVandenDooren/MickVandenDooren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.